thomscoder/aeon/README.md

 # Contribute
 If you have any suggestion, feedback or want to add features, feel free to open issues, pull requests or fork the project.
-Turn it into a npm package, embed it in your next project, build beautiful tutorials...Aeon will be able (in the near future) to be open to all the possibilities to teach Web Assembly.
+Turn it into a npm package, embed it in your next project, build beautiful tutorials...
+Aeon will be able (in the near future) to be open to all the possibilities to teach Web Assembly.